Important COVID-19 travel guidance

 Medical facilities in some parts of Nigeria may only be very basic.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
 The British High Commission publishes a list of medical providers.

-There have been 3 outbreaks of cholera in north-east Nigeria in 2018.
+There were 3 outbreaks of cholera in north-east Nigeria in 2018.
 You can find more information on the TravelHealthPro website.

 UK health authorities have classified Nigeria as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.